 Given the speed and magnitude with which the geopolitical chain reaction has progressed, there is reason to doubt that corporations are adequately prepared for the era of geoeconomics.
 Internal auditors across Europe, for example, reported a huge gap between macroeconomic and geopolitical uncertainty as a risk priority and the amount of time and effort devoted to it.
-A Center for Strategic and International Studies report concludes that many global companies that thrived on business with China are simply "keeping their heads down" today and hoping for the best in regard to the prospect of a military crisis with or decoupling from China.
-In this section, I consider how the era of geoeconomics will affect key aspects of the governance of globally active U.S. corporations and assess, with the limited available evidence, how companies are adapting thus far.
+98 A Center for Strategic and International Studies report concludes that many global companies that thrived on business with China are simply "keeping their heads down" today and hoping for the best in regard to the prospect of a military crisis with or decoupling from China.
+99 In this section, I consider how the era of geoeconomics may implicate key aspects of the governance of globally active U.S. corporations and assess, with the limited available evidence, how companies are adapting thus far.

 1. Board and Senior Executive Expertise: The Eurasia Group has argued that in global companies today, the CEO must play the role of Chief Geopolitical Officer.
-99 One of the major questions corporations will need to address in the era of geoeconomics is a "make or buy" decision on geopolitical expertise.
+One of the major questions corporations will need to address in the era of geoeconomics is a "make or buy" decision on geopolitical expertise.
 Companies worldwide are seeking to increase their geopolitical acumen, either by bringing former diplomats, government officials and military professionals onto their boards, or by retaining outside consultants.
-100
+On the era of geopolitical acuments of the era of geopolitical acuments.